BradyMeighan/WhoopGPT/README.md

 ## Feedback & Support

-We're constantly improving WhooGPT based on user feedback.
+We're constantly improving WhoopGPT based on user feedback.
 If you have suggestions, questions, or encounter any issues, please reach out to us.

 ---

-*WhooGPT is not affiliated with or endorsed by WHOOP, Inc. WHOOP is a registered trademark of WHOOP, Inc.*
+*WhoopGPT is not affiliated with or endorsed by WHOOP, Inc. WHOOP is a registered trademark of WHOOP, Inc.*